 Seated: T. A. Torrance, C. J. Tolley, R. H. Wethered, Sir E. Holderness

 More recently Honorary club member George Murray won the Scottish Amateur Championship in 2004 and played on the European Tour as a professional.

-More detailed biographies can be found on some of the above-mentioned golfers via the links below.
-NB: The links will go live by the end of January 2020.
+More detailed biographies can be found on some of the above-mentioned golfers via the web links below.

 In terms of major golfing achievements James Braid went on to win 5 Open Championships and Jack Simpson won one at Prestwick in 1884.
 Douglas Rolland was 2nd in the Open twice and Archie Simpson, probably the best golfer of the Simpson brothers, was also second in the Open twice and in 20 appearances in the Open never finished outside the top 20.
 Both Archie Simpson and James Braid went on to be significant golf course designers.
 A useful source of information on James Braid and Douglas Rolland and Jack Simpson is the golf writer Bernard Darwin’s biography of James Braid first published in 1952 and published by Batsford Books and still available from booksellers.